mohamedelsaghier/Fawry-DevOps-Internship/README.md

 #task four

-Adding installation of docker-compose and then install wordpress docker-compose
+In addition to task one Adding installation of docker-compose and then install wordpress docker-compose